Are you feeling God's call to ordianed ministry in the U.C.C.?

-To see the guidlines for ministry in the United Church of Christ, refer to our Manual on Ministry.
-Note that the Manual on Ministry is a resource of guidlines for associations, but the North Texas Association holds the ultimate authority to approve candidates and maintain oversight of ministers.
+To see the general guidelines for ministry in the United Church of Christ, please see the Manual on Ministry.
+Please note that the Manual on Ministry is a guideline for associations, but the North Texas Association holds authority to approve candidates and maintain oversight of ministers.

 Ordained ministers in the UCC have a bachelor's degree from an accredited university, a Master of Divinity from an accredited seminary, approval from their association for ordination pending a call, and a call to ministry in the United Church of Christ.
 In special circumstances, there are alternate paths to ministry.
 For more information, consult the UCC's Manual Ministry.